prajeeshag/seasAp84/README.md

-A Cylc workflow for downscaling of the seasonal reforecast for the AP region using SKRIPS coupled model
+# Cylc Workflow for Downscaling Seasonal Reforecast for AP Region Using SKRIPS Coupled Model

-## Design rules
+## Design Principles

-### The workflow should run out of the box
-Design the workflow so that the only external dependencies required are the large input datasets.
-All other components, including parameter files (e.g., namelists), scripts, utilities (e.g., CDO, NCO), and model code (e.g., WRF, MITgcm), should be installed and configured by the workflow itself.
-The dependency installation and configuration should be the initial step of the workflow.
-Every other task should depend on the successful completion of the dependency installation.

-### A clean and portable `flow.cylc`
+### Workflow Independence
+- The workflow should function out-of-the-box, requiring only large input datasets as external dependencies.
+- All other components (parameter files, scripts, utilities, model code) should be installed and configured by the workflow itself.
+- Dependency installation and configuration should be the initial step.
+- Subsequent tasks should depend on the successful completion of dependency installation.

+## `flow.cylc` Structure

+### General Guidelines
+- Use four <space> indentations in `flow.cylc` file.
+Do not use <tabs>.
-- Define each dependency (=>) on a separate line in the `[[graph]]` section.
+- Define each dependency on a separate line in the `[[graph]]` section.
-- Avoid including site-specific details in the main flow.cylc file.
-Instead, use Jinja2 include files for site-specific configurations.
+- Avoid including site-specific details in the main `flow.cylc` file.
+- Use Jinja2 include files for site-specific configurations.
+    - For e.g. A site include file `include/<SITE>/flow.cylc` is included at the end of main `flow.cylc` as:
+    ```
+        {% include 'include/' ~ SITE ~ '/flow.cylc' %}

+    ```
-- Do not use inheritance in site include files to prevent overriding any inheritance defined in the main flow.cylc.
+- Do not use inheritance in site include files to prevent overriding any inheritance defined in the main `flow.cylc`.
-- Keep the [runtime][root] section minimal.
+- Keep the `[runtime][root]` section minimal.
-- Minimize the use of Jinja2.
-Prefer task parameterization.
+- Minimize the use of Jinja2; prefer task parameterization.

+### Task Scripts
-- Use `pre-script` for setting up the run directory and any pre-job configurations, such as editing namelists, and copying or linking necessary input and forcing files.
+- **pre-script**: Set up the run directory and perform pre-job configurations (e.g., editing namelists, copying/linking necessary input and forcing files).
-- Use `script` for the command that launches the actual job (e.g., mpirun -np3 wrf.exe).
+- **script**: Launch the actual job (e.g., `mpirun -np 4 wrf.exe`).
-- Use `post-script` for any post-run tasks, such as moving the outputs.
+- **post-script**: Perform post-run tasks (e.g., moving the outputs).
-- Ensure that pre-script, script, and post-script are site-agnostic.
+- Ensure pre-script, script, and post-script are site-agnostic.
-- The parallel job launching command in the script will be site-specific.
+- The parallel job launching command (e.g. `mpirun -np 4`) in the script will be site-specific.
 Provide this through the site include file by setting `[[[environment]]] run_cmd` for the applicable tasks.
-- Use env-script for site-specific environment loading commands (e.g., module load, mamba activate).
-Note: The variables defined in `[[[environment]]]` are not visible in env-script, as env-script is invoked before `[[[environment]]]`.
+- **env-script**: Include site-specific environment loading commands (e.g., `module load`, `mamba activate`).
+  - Note: Variables defined in `[[[environment]]]` are not visible in env-script, as env-script is invoked before `[[[environment]]]`.

+## Code Quality and Style
-- Use the `cylc lint` to check the Cylc code style.
+- Use `cylc lint` to check the Cylc code style.
 - Use `shfmt` for formatting bash scripts.
-- Use the `black` formatter for Python codes.
+- Use the `black` formatter for Python code.

 For more information on writing workflows see the [user guide](https://cylc.github.io/cylc-doc/stable/html/user-guide/writing-workflows/index.html).